 The GDPR also expands the rights of customers to access the information that you hold on them.
 This has two parts – first, on request from the customer, you are required to inform them if personal data concerning them is being processed, where and for what purpose.
 Second, if requested, you must provide a copy of all the personal data you hold on the person electronically and free of charge.
-This includes any information you have made on the person’s file so if you have added notes such as, “likes the Sunday Times”, “owns a Spaniel called Arthur” or “never leaves a tip”, you also need to provide this information.
+This includes any information you have made on the person’s file, so if you have added notes such as, ‘likes the Sunday Times’, ‘owns a Spaniel called Arthur’ or ‘gave a donation’, you also need to provide this information.
 You need to provide this information within 30 days.

 4. Notification of Data Breaches

-The Information Commissioner's Office (ICO) has produced several resources to help businesses comply with GDPR:
+The Information Commissioner's Office (ICO) has produced several resources to help businesses comply with GDPR on their website:

 Data security and credit cards

-The Data Protection Act 1998 says that ‘appropriate technical and organisational measures shall be taken against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data.’
+The Data Protection Act 2018 says that ‘appropriate technical and organisational measures shall be taken against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data’.